-Hi, Madison!
 WisCon is a feminist science fiction & fantasy convention held annually in Madison, Wisconsin.
 It's during U.S. Memorial Day Weekend — May 22-25, 2020.
-We could meet up!
-Kind of like last year.
-Maybe Sunday afternoon at HopCat?
-That worked last time. [more inside]
+Last year we met up; this year the con is online so let's consider meeting up in the live chat? [more inside]

 Any MeFites going to Worldcon 77, aka Dublin 2019: An Irish Worldcon, and want to meet up? [more inside]